Codaisseur/taste-of-code-rss-reader/12-ajax-responses/README.md

 > ### You love making things look beautiful?
 >
-> When you are done with it, go ahead, be creative and make every last change in your web page that you wish to make it look super awesome!
+> When you are done with it, go ahead, be creative and make every last change in your web page that you wish to make, so it looks super awesome!

-> ### You don't like repetition?
 >
+> ### You don't like repetition and or spaghetti code?
+>
-> You might be thinking that repeating the same action over each of the items in the `feedItems` collection and writing so much code doesn't really make sense...
-And you are totally right!
-Programmers normally loop through elements when doing the same thing over a collection.
+> You might be thinking that repeating the same action over and over for each RSS feed URL, and writing so much code doesn't really make sense...
+You'd be totally right!
+> Programmers normally loop through elements when doing the same thing over a collection.
 In order to do so, jQuery has the `.each()` method, and you can use it like this:
 >
 > ```javascript
 > $.each(itemsCollection, function(index) {